 Kassim Kulindwa (Tanzania), Technical Expert

 Guangchun is Dean of the School of Nature Conservation at Beijing Forestry University, professor in wetland ecology and vice Chair of the National Wetland Science Committee of China.
 He is a specialist in wetland science, ecosystem services, nature reserve management and metapopulation ecology, with numerous publications in international peer reviewed journals.
-Previously, He served as Senior Regional Advisor for the Asia-Oceania Region at the Ramsar Convention Secretariat.
+Previously, He served as Senior Regional Advisor for the Asia-Oceania Region at the Secretariat of the Convention on Wetlands.
 His awards include the China National TV documentary Award (Golden Prize), the WWF International Global Conservation Innovation Award and the China National Forestry Science and Technology Prize.
 He has been an STRP member since 2016.

 Ritesh Kumar (India), Technical Expert